augustawind/restcli/README.rst

 * autocomplete Group and Request names in the command prompt
 * support for other formats (plaintext, forms, file uploads)
-* request plans: run requests back-to-back with one command
 * convert to/from Postman collections